 The available scientific evidence does not show that any health problems are associated with using low power wireless devices.
 There is no proof, however, that these low power wireless devices are absolutely safe.
-Low power Wireless devices emit low levels of radio frequency energy (RF) in the microwave range while being used.
+Low power Wireless devices emit low levels of radio frequency energy (RF) in the microwaver range while being used.
 Whereas high levels of RF can produce health effects (by heating tissue), exposure of low-level RF that does not produce heating effects causes no known adverse health effects.
 Many studies of low-level RF exposures have not found any biological effects.
 Some studies have suggested that some biological effects might occur, but such findings have not been confirmed by additional research.
 This product has been tested and found to comply with FCC/ISED radiation exposure limits set forth for an uncontrolled environment and meets the FCC radio frequency (RF) Exposure Guidelines and RSS-102 of the ISED radio frequency (RF) Exposure rules.
-Please refer to the SAR test report that was uploaded to FCC website.